FAQs

 Can I change my mind?

 You can change your mind about having an abortion at any time before it takes place.
-Once you begin the process (take medication), you are unable to stop or reverse the abortion.
+If you're having an early medical abortion, once you have taken the first medicine, you can't safely stop or reverse the abortion.

 -